-Below is the complete list of keyboard shortcuts using Windows ALT codes for letters with accents or diacritics that are used in the Estonian alphabet.
-If you are new to ALT codes and need detailed instructions on how to use them, please read How to Use ALT Codes to Enter Special Characters.
+Below is the complete list of keyboard shortcuts using Windows Alt codes for letters with accents or diacritics that are used in writing in the Estonian language.
+If you are new to Alt codes and need detailed instructions on how to use them, please read How to Use Alt Codes to Enter Special Characters.
+Alternatively, instead of using Alt codes, you can also just quickly tap or click any accented letter in the list below to copy it and paste it into your document.

 In the Estonian language, there are three letters with diacritics or accents: Ä, Ö, and Ü. These letters are known as vowels with umlauts and are considered separate letters in the Estonian alphabet.